jakesock/crypto-track/README.md

 #### Logic/State

-- [ ] Make preferred currency an object with both symbol and shorthand
+- [x] Make preferred currency an object with both symbol and shorthand
+- [ ] Make currency options
 - [ ] Save preferred currency to local storage
 - [ ] Save theme preference to local storage
 - [ ] Make settings dropdown with these two options, replacing sun icon-button in nav with a gear icon-button
 - [ ] Seperate timeframe state from whole detail page to remove unnecessary re-rendering
-- [ ] Extract preferences into own state in redux store
+- [x] Extract preferences into own state in redux store

 #### Code Base